Souheil-Yazji/ReferOn/docs/master-document.md

 6. The family physician enters patient referral preferences.
 7. ReferOn displays and proposes nearby available specialists on a map list using those preferences.
 8. The physician selects a specialist and sees a ready-to-send referral preview.
+9. The referral moves through simulated pending, sent, approved, or rejected status; rejections include a reason fed back to AI for future referrals.

 ### 3.3 POC Success Criteria